CiscoDevNet/aci-nia-autoscaling/README.md

 The users can subscribe to the services in the consul catalog and define the Terraform module which will be executed when there are any updates to the subscribed services using a **"task"**.

 **~> Note:** It is recommended to have the [consul-terraform-sync config guide](https://www.consul.io/docs/nia) for reference.
-1. Download the **consul-terraform-sync** on a node which is highly available (preferably, a node running a consul client)
+1. Download the **consul-terraform-sync** on a node which is highly available (preferably, a node running a consul client).
-2. Add **consul-terraform-sync** to the PATH on that node
+2. Add **consul-terraform-sync** to the PATH on that node.
-3. Check the installation
+3. Check the installation.
    ```
    $ consul-terraform-sync --version
    0.1.0